 Connectors Overview

-aprity connectors let you publish generated Salesforce documentation directly to external platforms.
+aprity connectors let you publish generated Salesforce documentation directly to external platforms and connect AI tools to your org documentation.
 Instead of manually downloading and uploading files, connectors automate the delivery of documentation to the tools your team already uses.

 Available Connectors